pagopa-archive/io-infrastructure-live-new/README.md

 ## Start building the infrastructure

-It's possible to start building the infrastricture with __terragrunt plan-all__ and __terragrunt apply-all__ commands, but it's better to create one resource at a time starting with the simplest resources that do not have dependendencies like the Resource Group.
+It's possible to start building the infrastructure with __terragrunt plan-all__ and __terragrunt apply-all__ commands, but it's better to create one resource at a time starting with the simplest resources that do not have dependencies like the Resource Group.

 ### Initialize